wp-plugins/acf-frontend-display/readme.txt

 == Screenshots ==

-1. Activate frontend display form
-2. More ACF form options
+1. Display ACF form on your blog